AI Workshop: learn to build apps with AI →

 First open the receiver page, then open the sender page.
 The receiver gets the message directly from the sender, not from a centralized resource.

-The server part is only needed to exchange information so the 2 parts can connect.
-After that, it’s not interfering anymore.
+The server part is only needed to exchange information so the 2 peers can connect.
+After that, it no longer interferes.

 Use cases